DariuszWietecha/angular-jest/README.md

 ## Notes
 * .vscode directory was committed to the repository to let to debug app - launch Chrome against localhost, with sourcemaps.
 Steps:
-1. Runing the app in the development mode
+1. Run the app in the development mode
 2. Run `Launch Chrome against localhost, with sourcemaps` debugger task.
 3. App will be opened in new Chrome window on [http://localhost:4200](http://localhost:4200) with active breakpoints defined in VSCode.